Nithyashri0804/LoneVerse/replit.md

 The project follows a modular architecture separating frontend, backend API, and smart contracts.
 Frontend communicates with smart contracts via Ethers.js and with the backend API for off-chain services.
 The backend utilizes ML for risk assessment and integrates with IPFS for decentralized storage.
 Deployment is configured for autoscale environments.

 ## Recent Changes
-- **September 23, 2025**: Successfully imported and configured LoanChain for Replit environment
+- **September 28, 2025**: Successfully imported fresh GitHub clone and configured for Replit environment
 - Installed all frontend and backend dependencies (npm install completed)
+- Fixed Vite dev server configuration with explicit host and port binding for Replit compatibility
 - Configured three workflows: Frontend (port 5000), Backend API (port 3001), Hardhat Node (port 8000)
 - Deployed LoanChainV2 contracts to local Hardhat network with proper addresses:
   - LoanChainV2: 0xCf7Ed3AccA5a467e9e704C703E8D87F634fB0Fc9